ppriyam1/Design-Pattern/README.md

 ####Command: ant -buildfile wordPlay/src/build.xml clean

-Description: It cleans up all the .class files that were generated when you compiled your code.
+Description: It cleans up all the .class files that were generated when compiled the code.

 -----------------------------------------------------------------------
 ## Instruction to compile:

 ####Command: ant -buildfile wordPlay/src/build.xml all

-Description: Compiles your code and generates .class files inside the BUILD folder.
+Description: Compiles code and generates .class files inside the BUILD folder.

 -----------------------------------------------------------------------
 ## Instruction to run: